Case law of the BDPA: 13 decisions on the merits in 2019, including 6 fines

 The table below provides an overview of the 2019 case law of the BDPA.

-In all cases but one (the "cookies” decision, see our article on this topic) an investigation was conducted following a complaint by a data subject.
+In all cases but one (the "cookies” decision) an investigation was conducted following a complaint by a data subject.

 In almost half of the decisions, an administrative fine was imposed (ranging from EUR 2,000 to EUR 15,000).
 Out of the six administrative fines that were imposed in 2019, three were imposed for reuse of personal data for incompatible (direct marketing) purposes in the context of the municipal elections.

 In the cases based on a complaint, the BDPA almost always requested a formal inspection to be carried out, examining not only the complaint but the GDPR-compliance of the alleged infringer’s data processing activities as a whole.

 Almost all decisions were published after full anonymization (except for case 05/2019).

 ‘Other’ decisions and the real cost of (non-)compliance

 In 2019, the BDPA also published six ‘other’ decisions.
 These are preliminary decisions (e.g. warnings or orders to comply with a data subject access or rectification request) taken prior to an examination on the merits of the case.